cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 Our goal in this section is to create a **virtual machine (VM)** *instance*.
 A VM is basically a virtualized operating system that runs on a host operating system.
 That host operating system may also be Linux, but it could be Windows or macOS.
-In short, when we use virtual machines, it means instead of installing an operating system (like Linux, macOS, Windows, etc) on a physical machine, we use virtual machine software to mimic the process.
+In short, when we use a VM, it means instead of installing an operating system (like Linux, macOS, Windows, etc) on a physical machine, we use VM software to mimic the process.
-The virtual machine, thus, runs on top of our main OS.
+The VM thus runs on top of our main OS.
-It's like an app, where the app is a fully functioning operating system.
+Think of the VM as an app, where the app is a fully functioning operating system.

 > There are many ways to do virtualization.
 > According to [Red Hat][virt_redhat], there is data virtualization, desktop virtualization,
 > server virtualization, OS virtualization, (which is the technology we cover here),
 > and network functions virtualization.

-In this course, we're going to use gcloud (via Google) to provide us with virtual machines.
+In this course, we're going to use gcloud (via Google) to provide our VMs.
 There are other cloud service providers available that you can explore on your own.
-You can also play with [VirtualBox][virtualbox] (on your own), which I've used in prior classes, to install virtual machines on your own computers.
+You can also play with [VirtualBox][virtualbox] (on your own), which I've used in prior classes, to install VMs on your own computers.

-## Google Cloud / gcloud
+## Google Cloud (`gcloud`)

 ### Google Account

-We need a Google account to create our virtual machines.
+We need a Google account to create our VMs.
 I imagine you already have a Google account, but if not, then create one at [https://www.google.com][google].
 Be sure to use your personal Google account for this project.

-### Google Cloud (gcloud) Project
+### Google Cloud (`gcloud`) Project

 After signing into Google, we're going to perform the following steps:

 1. Create a Google Cloud project.
 1. Enable billing for that project.
-1. Create a VM (or *virtual instance*) on Google Cloud.
+1. Create a VM (aka *virtual instance*) on Google Cloud.
 1. Install the `gcloud` CLI software on our personal machines to connect to our remote VM;
     - alternatively, use the web interface (details below) to connect to our remote VM.

-> Although I include most of the instructions on this page to perform the above steps,
+> Although I include most of the instructions on this page to perform these steps,
 > it is imperative that you **read through Google's instructions** also.

 #### Create a Project